esteeele/esteeele.github.io/_posts/2024-10-30-western-japan.md

 ## Omonichi

-My main reason for visiting this town was to do the 'Shimano Kodo' a fun cycling route that links together the mainland of Honshu with the smaller and much more rural island of Shikoku.
+My main reason for visiting this town was to do the 'Shimanami Kodo' a fun cycling route that links together the mainland of Honshu with the smaller and much more rural island of Shikoku.
 I'd say as a single activity this was the highlight of my holiday.
 Its hard really to overstate how awesome and how right up my street it was.
 You basically cycle through beautiful fishing villages and docks across these improbably massive suspension bridges.
 Onomichi is beautiful enough as is and I had probably my best Ramen experience in Japan here - the food was great and it was first place I was able to sound out a menu item by reading the Hiragan aloud.
-I was absolutely buzzing from that and the "Ramen Master" seemed happy a tourist said something in Japanese.
+I was absolutely buzzing from that and the "Ramen Master" seemed genuinely happy a tourist said something in Japanese.

+On a side note the handwritten menus are something I love about Japanese restaurants - they presumably are there because they chef just makes whatever they have ingredients before on a bit of a rota, the food is low-cost with no frills.
+I _wish_ we had more dining options for healthier fast food that's casual and friendly for eating alone, just somewhere between
+Maccies and an actual restaurant.

 ![Ramen](https://storage.googleapis.com/images-for-blog-ad4ea432-25af-4ea4-8d4b-58ea84408c68/photo-backups/west-japan/onomichi-ramen.jpeg)